 No two darshans are the same.
 Each one is a unique and sacred moment between you and the Divine.
 Some experience an internal transformation, others find a sense of healing, and still, others feel an overwhelming sense of love and acceptance.
 Sometimes, people don’t feel anything at all.
 Every single person experiences something different and receives something different, entirely unique to them.

-Regardless of the individual experience, one thing remains constant in each darshan - that is the sharing of unconditional Divine Love.
-Gurudev looks into your soul and knows what it is seeking, and then He does do what He can to support you on your spiritual journey.
+Regardless of the individual experience, one thing remains constant in each darshan—the sharing of unconditional Divine Love.
+Gurudev looks into your soul and knows what it is seeking, then He does what He can to support you on your spiritual journey.

 How Can I Receive Darshan?